Oslandia/workshop-postgis-qgis-3d/workshop.md

 - Change diffuse and ambient colors
 - See the result
 - Add Edges and change the color
-- Now set the extrusion height to the building height thanks to an expression ( hint : height attribute is in feet )
+- Now set the extrusion height to the building height using an expression (hint: height attribute is in feet)

-Corresponding project : `boulder_4.qgz`
+Corresponding project: `boulder_4.qgz`

-### Step 5 : advanced 3D symbology
+### Step 5: advanced 3D symbology

 We will now use rule-based symbology for 2D objects.

 - For the building footprints, choose rule-based rendering in 3D styling
-- Configure the symbology so that :
+- Configure the symbology so that:
     - Garages are all 4 meters high
     - Public buildings are extruded, in red
     - All other buildings are extruded in grey
 - Find another nice thematic 3D mapping of your choice

-Corresponding project : `boulder_5.qgz`
+Corresponding project: `boulder_5.qgz`

-#### Step 6 : relative versus absolute
+#### Step 6: relative versus absolute

 We will now extrude the buildings and use absolute positionning instead of relative to the terrain.

 - Choose Single Symbol 3D rendering
-- Choose height as attribute value Ground Elevation ( convert to meters )
+- Choose height as attribute value Ground Elevation (convert feet to meters)
     - you will need to multiply the height by the vertical scale set in the 3D window
 - Choose altitude clamping absolute
-- Set extrusion to building height ( convert to meters )
+- Set extrusion to building height (convert feet to meters)

-Corresponding project : `boulder_6.qgz`
+Corresponding project: `boulder_6.qgz`

-### Step 7 : 3D objects
+### Step 7: 3D objects

 We will now open 3D building roofs and walls.

 - locate and open the roofs and wall shapefiles
 - Activate 3D symbology for both layers
-    - coordinates in Z are absolute ( and meters )
+    - coordinates in Z are absolute (and meters)
     - choose nice colors :-)
-- Be patient !
+- Be patient!
-- Enjoy your 3D buildings !
+- Enjoy your 3D buildings!
 - Use rule-based symbology for thematic 3D mapping

-Corresponding project : `boulder_7.qgz`
+Corresponding project: `boulder_7.qgz`

 ## PostGIS 3D

-Duration : 70' + 15' pause
+Duration: 70' + 15' pause

 We will now discover PostGIS and its 3D capabilities

-We will :
+We will:
 - Create a new schema for each of you
 - Load 2D data
 - Open this data in QGIS